Kamahl19/react-starter/README.md

 ## Storybook

-We suggest developing component in isolation.
+We suggest developing components in isolation.
 For this reason, project comes with [Storybook](https://storybook.js.org/) pre-configured.

 To run separated development environment, run `yarn storybook` which will start dedicated web server at `http://localhost:9009`.